Ancient China in Context

 Man, Myth, and Movement

-This book starts with Confucius' father (a noted warrior), follows his teachings and those of his successors in the Analects school of Lu, and continues past the extinction of Lu in 0249 to track the Confucian movement: its prohibition in the Chin dynasrty and its official acceptance in Han.
+This book starts with Confucius' father (a noted warrior), follows his teachings and those of his successors in the Analects school of Lu, and continues past the extinction of Lu in 0249 to track the later Confucian movement: its prohibition in the Chin dynasrty, and its official acceptance in Han.
 This portait contains much familiar material, but also several surprises.